tap-ir/tap-ir.github.io/README.md

 ### Plugin results

-You can see the result or errors return by any plugin by double-clicking on the 'result' column of this plugin line.
+You can see the results or errors returned by any plugins by double-clicking on the 'result' column of the corresponding plugin row.

 ![task-result](task-result.jpg)